mdjbru-teaching-material/roscoff-RAD-tags-course-2015/README.md

 This is the repository of a course about RAD tags which will take place in Roscoff (Brittany, France) in March 2015.

-Information about the different 'make' options can be obtained by typing:
+To obtain information about the different `make` options:

     make

 You can access the associated website at